tyjhart/networkscanner/FAQ.md

 - Install media for Ubuntu Server from Canonical's [Ubuntu Server download page](https://www.ubuntu.com/download/server).

 **Note**: Only download installation media or server images from trusted vendor and developer sources.

-## Do you offer professional support?
-At the moment we do not, but we are in the process of exploring what it would take to provide that service at the level we expect of ourselves.